Critical Evaluation of Studies Alleging Evidence for Technosignatures in the POSS1-E Photographic Plates: Conclusions

-\item The SPFs in subsets of $S$ examined here exhibit distinctive spatial distributions in some plates that are clearly related to the plate boundaries and the celestial coordinate system (Figures \ref{fig_unusual_patterns}, \ref{fig_radial_density}, and \ref{fig_offsets_hist2d_x3}), implicating generative processes that relate to the manufacture, storage, handling, and digitization of photographic plates, or the subsequent processing of the datasets.
+\item {\it Small-scale spatial heterogeneity}: The SPFs in subsets of $S$ examined here exhibit distinctive spatial distributions in some plates that are clearly related to the plate boundaries and the celestial coordinate system (Figures \ref{fig_unusual_patterns}, \ref{fig_radial_density}, and \ref{fig_offsets_hist2d_x3}), implicating generative processes that relate to the manufacture, storage, handling, and digitization of photographic plates, environmental conditions, or the subsequent processing of the datasets.
 We have discussed the possible templating of SPF placements via zones of contact with other objects and surfaces, or preferential exposure of some regions to degradational processes.
-We have also noted that the increase in SPFs with distance from plate centers is qualitatively consistent with the results of experimental studies of endemic plate emulsion defects \citep{greiner1987search}.
+We have also noted that the increase in SPFs with distance from plate centres is qualitatively consistent with the results of experimental studies of endemic plate emulsion defects \citep{greiner1987search}.

-\item The on-sky distribution of SPFs in $W$ reveals windows in right ascension in which there is a marked deficit of SPFs not present in the POSS1-derived $M$ dataset of likely celestial objects.
+\item {\it Large-scale spatial heterogeneity}: The on-sky distribution of SPFs in $W$ reveals windows in right ascension in which there is a marked deficit of SPFs not present in the POSS1-derived $M$ dataset of likely celestial objects.
 We have also highlighted a void above the Galactic plane in the western celestial hemisphere in set $R$.
-We have pointed out the importance of characterizing and modeling sources of spatial variation at all scales in order to identify sources of variation influencing the frequency in Earth's shadow and which are unrelated to the shadow itself.
-We find no significant in-shadow deficit of SPFs from the aggressively-filtered set $R$.
+The scatter plot of SPF locations in the unreleased dataset $V$ (see Figure 1 of \cite{villarroel2026response} v2) shows that similar, very pronounced spatial heterogeneity is also a feature of that dataset.